dxpython/FusionLSTM_KT/README.md

-# 📈 KALFormer: Knowledge-Augmented Attention Learning for Long-Term Time Series Forecasting with Transformer
+# 📈 KALFormer: Knowledge-Infused Attention for Long-Horizon Time Series Forecasting

 > A hybrid deep learning model that fuses LSTM, Attention, Knowledge Graphs (KAN), and Transformer to tackle long-range dependencies and external interference in time series data.